Name: James Hogue

 on board an English privateer which fell in with an American vessel and in

-with the captain of the American ship, finally reached Baltimore, and was
+friends with the captain of the American ship, finally reached Baltimore,

-Americans, he reached Philadelphia, and was granted as pay for his work in
+English and Americans, he reached Philadelphia, and was granted as pay for

-the patriot cause a ticket for forty shillings.
-In 1784 James Hogue moved
+his work in the patriot cause a ticket for forty shillings.
+In 1784 James

-from Pennsylvania to Kentucky and in 1788 to Butler County, Ohio, which was
+Hogue moved from Pennsylvania to Kentucky and in 1788 to Butler County,

-his home until 1826.
-One of his children was John Hogue, maternal
+Ohio, which was his home until 1826.
+One of his children was John Hogue,

 Both of James's children were born in Kentucky so the idea that he had